V-Varga/GPS_Py/README.md

 ### Step 3: Mapping in QGIS

 The scripts used in this portion of the program can be found within the PyQGIS_Scripts/ directory.
+They can be utilized together, as detailed below, to map the results in QGIS.

 #### Input File